 As in previous years, non-life personal lines remained on a more or less even keel.
-Compared to 2017, there was a 1.4% rise in premiums written.
+Premiums written rose by 1.4%, the same as in 2018.
 However, the internal distribution of this development was highly imbalanced.
-The largest share of the growth in the volume of premiums written can be attributed to the result posted for liability insurance, which saw a year-on-year increase of 6.6%, and travel insurance, rising by 21%.
+The largest share of the growth in the volume of premiums written can be attributed to the result posted for liability insurance, which saw a year-on-year increase of 7.2%, and travel insurance, rising by 28.8%.
 By contrast, there was a dip in household contents, buildings and personal accident insurance.